Scroll to top

 Armed Robbery

 Street robbery, often involving weapons, is common across Bogota including in tourist and business areas.
-Scopolamine drugging (burundanga) is a documented tactic.
+Phone snatching on foot and in traffic, pickpocketing in crowded areas, and distraction theft are frequent.
+Scopolamine drugging is a documented tactic, particularly in nightlife settings.

 Organised Crime

-Residual conflict dynamics mean organised criminal groups maintain presence in urban areas.
-Extortion targeting businesses operates in some sectors.
+Residual conflict dynamics mean organised criminal groups maintain a presence in urban areas.
+Extortion targeting businesses operates in some commercial sectors.
+The security situation in Bogota is substantially better than in the peak conflict years, but the underlying dynamics have not fully resolved.

 Vetted operators with direct experience in Bogota